thehackerwithin/berkeley/docs/_posts/2018-11-19-data-repos.md

 ## General vs. Subject Specific Repositories

 - A “general” data repository is subject independent and will have data from many fields.
 General data repositories are often well-known solutions with large user communities.

-General repositories are great places to store all your data because they tend to have robust features (like simple GitHub integration), strong institutional backing, and are indexed by major search engines.
+- General repositories are great places to store all your data because they tend to have robust features (like simple GitHub integration), strong institutional backing, and are indexed by search engines.

-- However, the downside of general repositories is that because there is a lot of everything, users might have more difficulty finding your work.
+- The downside of general repositories is that because there is a lot of everything, users might have more difficulty finding your work.

 ### General repositories

 - [Harvard Dataverse](https://dataverse.harvard.edu/): Harvard’s Dataverse is both a [platform](http://dataverse.org/) for institutions and a data repository.
 Backed and developed by Harvard’s IQSS, Libraries, and Information Technology, Dataverse has 22 installations with over 48,000 datasets, and 2 million downloads.

 - [UC Dash](https://dash.berkeley.edu/stash) is an open-source, self-service toolkit for managing, openly publishing, and effectively describing data for access and reuse.
 Dash features geolocation metadata, ORCID, DOI, and FundRef identifiers, and generates a citation for all of your datasets.
 Additionally, Dash allows you to set a timed-release of data while undergoing peer-review.